Sidewalks

 • Path to a gazebo or landscaped area

 curved sidewalk and landscapingOn a median priced home, sidewalks are usually 3 feet wide.
 This does not give a lot of room, especially if you have a lot of traffic on that walkway, or if you plan to decorate with potted plants or seating areas.
 We are witnessing a trend in home improvement and construction where sidewalks are being utilized to create a welcoming entrance to a home.
 Sidewalks are now commonly being formed 4-6 feet wide, and even wider.
 This obviously creates a grander entrance and provides a better opportunity for landscaping and innovative design.
 If you’re seeking to transform your outdoor space, these expanded sidewalks also present a canvas for imaginative backyard designs.
+Additionally, maintaining these larger walkways can be made easier with the use of industrial floor cleaning techniques.
+For tasks that involve working at height, you might consider hire a scissor lift to ensure your outdoor area remains pristine and inviting.

 5 foot wide sidewalkWhen most people think of a sidewalk they think of rigid 90 degree angles.
 However, sidewalks are now being designed to flow with the landscape of the home.
 This usually means the sidewalk is formed using natural flowing curves versus the awkward 90 degree turns.
 There are still situations where 90 degree angles are desired, but when applicable the natural design of a curving sidewalk always seems to fit in better with the home and landscaping.
+For those interested in enhancing their outdoor space even further, consider incorporating scissor lift training courses as a unique feature.
+Moreover, for ensuring the best layout and safety measures, consulting with utility survey providers can greatly benefit the overall design and implementation.

 Contact Us today to get a free concrete sidewalk estimate.